ABA–NBA merger: Spirits of St. Louis

 Brothers Ozzie and Daniel Silna had made a fortune as pioneers in the manufacture of polyester, and they wanted to own an NBA team.
 After an attempt to purchase the Detroit Pistons fell short, the Silna brothers purchased the ABA's Carolina Cougars franchise with the expectation of moving it into the NBA with the impending merger of the two leagues.
 The Silna brothers moved the Cougars to St. Louis, because it was then the largest city in the United States without a professional basketball team, and they thought this would make their team more likely to join the NBA.
 In 1974, the Cougars, roster and all, were overhauled and became the ABA's Spirits of St. Louis from 1974 through 1976.
 The 1974–75 Spirits had upset the reigning ABA champion New York Nets in the 1975 Eastern Division Finals before losing to the eventual champion Kentucky Colonels, but in the 1975–76 season the Spirits' play was uneven and their attendance waned.

 The 1975–76 season had not turned out so well in terms of either attendance or wins on the court.
 In May 1976, due to attendance problems in St. Louis, the Spirits announced that they were going to move the franchise to Salt Lake City, Utah, to play as the Utah Rockies when a lease agreement for the Salt Palace was arranged.
 This followed an attempted merger of the Spirits and the Utah Stars franchise during the 1975–76 season, a merger that, had it occurred, contemplated the team leaving St. Louis for Utah.
 However, the Stars would fold operations before the merger could occur and the Spirits instead bought the rights to some of the Stars' best players, including Moses Malone.
-In an effort to be included in the ABA–NBA merger, the Spirits' owners, proposed selling the Spirits to a Utah group, buying the Kentucky Colonels franchise, and moving the Colonels to Buffalo to replace the Buffalo Braves, who were then planning to move to the Miami region at the time.
-(The Buffalo franchise would eventually move to Southern California, first as the San Diego Clippers before moving north to Los Angeles as inner city rivals to the Lakers; Salt Lake City and Miami eventually gained NBA franchises themselves, with Salt Lake City being through the move of the New Orleans Jazz a few years later in 1979 to become the Utah Jazz, and Miami going via expansion in 1988 for the Miami Heat.)
+In an effort to be included in the ABA–NBA merger, the Spirits' owners, proposed selling the Spirits to a Utah group, buying the Kentucky Colonels franchise, and moving the Colonels to Buffalo to replace the Braves.
+(Salt Lake City and Miami eventually gained NBA franchises themselves, with Salt Lake City being through the move of the New Orleans Jazz a few years later in 1979 to become the Utah Jazz, and Miami going via expansion in 1988 for the Miami Heat.)
 The Silna brothers also expressed interest in moving the Spirits team to Hartford, Connecticut, instead, but the Boston Celtics were adamantly against that idea, claiming it was intruding upon their area rights.
 The Spirits were ultimately not included in the merger, but the Silna brothers nonetheless managed to turn the merger, for them, into one of the greatest deals in the history of professional sports.